maggie0002/unofficial-balena-flask-api/README.md

 This is not provided as a thoroughly tested container ready for production, but as example approaches for input and further development.
 Assistance, pull requests or just discussion/input would be much appreaciated.

-Don't forget to configure with your details in /resources/config.py file where indicated.
+Don't forget to configure with your details by creating /resources/config.py (see an example config file at /resources/config-example.py).

 Current features include ability to: